madhavkhoslaa/madhavkhoslaa.github.io/content/draft/RustOwnership.md

 title: "Understanding Rust Ownership"
 date: 2022-07-03T02:01:58+05:30
 draft: false
 description: "Ownership is one of the features that make it different than so many programming languages and what makes it memory safe and a good language for concurrent programming.
-It solves problems like null pointers, dangling pointers and data races."
+It solves problems like null pointers, dangling pointers, and data races."
 tags:
   [
     "Rust",